Saur0o0n/PIDKiln/README.md

 - Clone git into the Arduino user programs directory (on Linux "/home/username/Arduino/").
 - You have to already have installed ESP32 framework - if don't, do it now (https://github.com/espressif/arduino-esp32/blob/master/docs/arduino-ide/boards_manager.md).
 - Don't forget about ESP32FS plugin (drop it to "/home/username/Arduino/tools")
-- Install required additional libraries (all can be installed from Arduino IDE Library Manager): [ESPAsyncWebServer](https://github.com/me-no-dev/ESPAsyncWebServer), [AsyncTCP](https://github.com/me-no-dev/AsyncTCP), [PID Library](https://github.com/br3ttb/Arduino-PID-Library/)
+- Install required additional libraries (not all can be installed from Arduino IDE Library Manager): [ESPAsyncWebServer](https://github.com/me-no-dev/ESPAsyncWebServer), [AsyncTCP](https://github.com/me-no-dev/AsyncTCP), [PID Library](https://github.com/br3ttb/Arduino-PID-Library/), [u8g2](https://github.com/olikraus/u8g2) and perhaps [emon](https://github.com/openenergymonitor/EmonLib) if you plan to use power meter
 - Install also [my clone of Adafruit-MAX31855-library](https://github.com/Saur0o0n/Adafruit-MAX31855-library) - this implements second HW SPI for ESP32
 - Update (there is no other way to do it) libraries/ESPAsyncWebServer/src/WebResponseImpl.h variable TEMPLATE_PLACEHOLDER to '~'.
 - For production use, disable serial debug in PIDKiln.ino - set it on false (''#define DEBUG false'')